DCC: Data-Centric Compilation of Machine Learning Kernels for Processing-In-Memory Architectures: Evaluation

 Fig.~\ref{fig:speedup_hbmpim} shows the speedup of HBM-PIM and HBM-PIM+\SysName over GPU in various ML kernels, when varying the batch size and tensor sizes.
-We make three key observations.
-First, \SysName significantly improves HBM-PIM performance by \gemvAvgHbmpimBaselinespeedup$\times$, \redAvgHbmpimBaselinespeedup$\times$, \vaAvgHbmpimBaselinespeedup$\times$, and \reluAvgHbmpimBaselinespeedup$\times$ for GEMV, RED, VA, and RELU on average, respectively, enabling HBM-PIM to further outperform GPU by \gemvAvgHbmpimGpuspeedup$\times$, \redAvgHbmpimGpuspeedup$\times$, \vaAvgHbmpimGpuspeedup$\times$, and \reluAvgHbmpimGpuspeedup$\times$, respectively.
-Second, when using the same batch and tensor size configurations for both HBM-PIM and AttAcc in GEMV and RED, \SysName achieves \gemvAvgHbmpimBaselinespeedup$\times$ and \redAvgHbmpimBaselinespeedup$\times$ average speedup over HBM-PIM, respectively, and \gemvAvgAttaccBaselinespeedup$\times$ and \redAvgAttaccBaselinespeedup$\times$ average speedup over AttAcc, respectively. \SysName provides greater performance improvements on HBM-PIM than on AttAcc, because HBM-PIM is less optimized in hardware than AttAcc for GEMV, i.e., HBM-PIM includes general SIMD units, while AttAcc has speciliazed GEMV units.
-Third, for RED with tensor sizes 1024 and 2048, HBM-PIM underperforms GPU by 0.51× averaged across all batch sizes, because the combination of small tensor sizes and HBM-PIM's fixed tiling scheme results in poor SIMD utilization: the per-core tensor partition size does not align with the 16-way SIMD instruction width.
-However, \SysName improves their performance by 2.27× on average, enabling HBM-PIM to outperform GPU at tensor size 2048.
+We make four key observations.
+First, \SysName significantly improves HBM-PIM performance by \gemvAvgHbmpimBaselinespeedup$\times$, \redAvgHbmpimBaselinespeedup$\times$, \vaAvgHbmpimBaselinespeedup$\times$, and \reluAvgHbmpimBaselinespeedup$\times$ for GEMV, RED, VA, and RELU on average, respectively, enabling HBM-PIM to further outperform GPU by \gemvAvgHbmpimGpuspeedup$\times$, \redAvgHbmpimGpuspeedup$\times$, \vaAvgHbmpimGpuspeedup$\times$, and \reluAvgHbmpimGpuspeedup$\times$, respectively. \revB{Second, in large batch sizes and tensor sizes, AttAcc's distribution is highly optimized over GPUs.
+Thus, in both HBM-PIM and AttAcc backends (Figs.~\ref{fig:attacc_speedups}, ~\ref{fig:speedup_hbmpim}), \SysName exploits limited optimization opportunities, and enables smaller speedups over GPUs.} Third, when using the same batch and tensor size configurations for both HBM-PIM and AttAcc in GEMV and RED, \SysName achieves \gemvAvgHbmpimBaselinespeedup$\times$ and \redAvgHbmpimBaselinespeedup$\times$ average speedup over HBM-PIM, respectively, and \gemvAvgAttaccBaselinespeedup$\times$ and \redAvgAttaccBaselinespeedup$\times$ average speedup over AttAcc, respectively. \SysName provides greater performance improvements on HBM-PIM than on AttAcc, because HBM-PIM is less optimized in hardware than AttAcc for GEMV, i.e., HBM-PIM includes general SIMD units, while AttAcc has speciliazed GEMV units.
+Fourth, for RED with tensor sizes 1024 and 2048, HBM-PIM underperforms GPU by \redSmallAvgHbmpimGpuSlowdown$\times$ averaged across all batch sizes, because the combination of small tensor sizes and HBM-PIM's fixed tiling scheme results in poor SIMD utilization: the per-core tensor partition size does not align with the 16-way SIMD instruction width.
+However, \SysName improves their performance by \redSmallAvgHbmpimBaselineSpeedup$\times$ on average, enabling HBM-PIM to outperform GPU at tensor size 2048.
 Overall, \SysName demonstrates robustness across multiple PIM backends through its multi-layer PIM abstraction, providing consistent performance improvements across diverse ML workloads on both HBM-PIM and AttAcc.